-E This light will turn on and a single chime will sound to warn of an overheated engine condition.
+This light will turn on and a single chime will بل sound to warn of an overheated engine condition.
 When this light turns on, the engine temperature is critically hot.
-If the light turns on while driving, safely pull over and stop the vehicle.
 The vehicle should be turned OFF immediately and serviced as soon as possible.
-(Refer to "If Your Engine Overheats" in "What To Do In Emergencies" for further information).